Effective: December 1, 1999

 are required to be tracked, and inventoried regardless of their cost.

-- The diverse and highly technical nature of some University property, in particular
+- The 7.
+The diverse and highly technical nature of some University property, in particular

 those items that are purchased for use in the sciences, in engineering and technical

-programs, and computer equipment requires oversight of IT/Facilities Services for
+programs, and computer equipment requires oversight of Information Technology Services/Facilities

 - Physical Plant personnel will conduct employee training annually that addresses disposal and lost, stolen or destroyed property procedures and publish those procedures and applicable forms on the MSUN website for increased awareness and accessibility.